Harivelu0/prequel/README.md

 ### Branch Protection

 When creating repositories, PReQual automatically configures branch protection rules:
-1. Requires a minimum number of approving reviews
+1. Requires a minimum number of approving reviews for now its 1
 2. Prevents force pushes to the main branch
 3. Requires conversation resolution before merging